trivedif/genai-text-to-image/README.md

 This project is designed to run in Jupyter, Colab, or similar environments.

-1. Open the following notebooks in order:
+1. Open the notebooks in the following order:
-   - `eda_flickr30k.ipynb` (data preparation and CLIP fine-tuning)
+   - `eda_flickr30k.ipynb`: Preprocess data and fine-tune CLIP
-   - `prompt_to_image_generation.ipynb` (image generation)
+   - `prompt_to_image_generation.ipynb`: Run the image generation pipeline

-2. Follow inline instructions and use provided `pip install` commands as needed.
+2. Use the inline `pip install` cells if required.
+No additional setup or environment file is needed.

 ---